ryan-zaatari/CreditCardRisk/index.md

     <img src="Confusion Test Matrix.png" alt="Confusion Test Matrix" width="400"/>
 </div>

 Our Training Data Accuracy was 98.3% whereas our testing accuracy came out to be 87.9%.
 Notice the lack in accuracy is not determing whether someone is not a fraud, but whether or not somebody is a risk to a bank.
 For this model in particular, we believe this may be because we optimized our parameters to maximize accuracy, not precision.
 If the metric used was precision, we believe our model would have optimized the following parameters differently.
-This is something we can look into in the future.
+This is something we can look into in the future as the optimization process takes over half a day to compute.

 ## Model Comparisons
 In terms of accuracy, our Random Forest Classifier model was far more accurate than our Neural Network.
 Our Neural Network testing data accuracy was 76.5% after 25 epochs whereas our testing data accuracy for our RCF was 87.9%.
 As for the precision of our "Fraudulent Clients", our RCF (13%) yet again out performed our Neural Network (25%).
 In neither though is this a good or acceptable precision for a model.